sourcegraph/cody/README.md

 ### Swappable LLMs

-On entreprise plans, Cody supports Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5 models, with more coming soon.
+On enterprise plans, Cody supports Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5 models, with more coming soon.

 ### Free usage